 This webpage is intended for UK healthcare professionals.
-If you are not a healthcare professional, please click here.
+If you are not a healthcare professional, please click here

-Introducing the NEW button-free Metoject® PEN
+Introducing the button-free Metoject® PEN

-Offering the simplicity of a button-free autoinjector, purpose designed with patient-friendly features – Available from March 2024
+Offering the simplicity of a button-free autoinjector, purpose designed with patient-friendly features

 Metoject® PEN For Rheumatology